Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 * Maintain availability if two availability zones in the local Azure region fail.

 **Number of virtual machine scale sets: Box 2: 3 -**  ✅

+**- You must create a VMSS in each zone where the host group is deployed.**

 **The availability setting of your host group should match your scale set**